On subspace designs: Cutting designs and minimal sum-rank metric codes

 \subsection{Connection with minimal sum-rank metric codes}

-In this subsection, we extend the notion of minimal codes introduced in the Hamming metric in and the in rank-metric in \cite{alfarano2021linearcutting} to sum-rank metric such that this definition is consistent with that in the Hamming and in the rank metric.
+In this subsection, we extend the notion of minimal codes in the Hamming metric and the in rank metric to sum-rank metric such that this definition is consistent with that in the Hamming and in the rank metric.

 Blakley and Shamir in 1979 \cite{blakley1979safeguarding,shamir1979share} introduced independently \emph{secret sharing schemes}, that are protocols for distributing a secret among a certain number of participants.
 Then McEliece and Sarwate presented in \cite{mceliece1981sharing} a more general construction based on linear codes (equipped with Hamming metric), where Reed-Solomon codes were used.
 In \cite{massey1993minimal}, Massey relates the secret sharing protocol to \emph{minimal codewords}: the minimal access structure in his secret sharing protocol is given by the support of the minimal codewords of a linear code $\mathcal{C}$ in $\fq^n$, having first coordinate equal to $1$.
 A codeword $x \in \mathcal{C}$ is said \textbf{minimal} if, for every $y \in \mathcal{C}$, such that $\supp(y)\subseteq \supp(x)$ we have that $y=\alpha x$ for some $\alpha \in \F_{q}$.
 However, finding the minimal codewords of a general linear code is a difficult task.
 For this reason, a special class of codes has been introduced: a linear code is said to be \textbf{minimal} if all its nonzero codewords are minimal.
-The analogue in the rank-metric has been recently introduced by Alfarano, Borello, Neri and Ravagnani in \cite{alfarano2021linearcutting}.
-In \cite{Alfarano2020ageometric,lu2021parameters,tang2021full}, minimal codes in the Hamming metric are characterized as cutting blocking sets, whereas in \cite{alfarano2021linearcutting} minimal codes in the rank metric are characterized as linear cutting blocking sets.
+The analogue in the rank metric has been recently introduced by Alfarano, Borello, Neri and Ravagnani in \cite{alfarano2022linear}.
+In \cite{Alfarano2020ageometric,lu2021parameters,tang2021full}, minimal codes in the Hamming metric are geometrically characterized as cutting blocking sets, whereas in \cite{alfarano2022linear} minimal codes in the rank metric are geometrically characterized as linear cutting blocking sets.
 In this section we will extend these connections providing a characterization of cutting designs in terms of sum-rank metric codes, which coincides with the aforementioned links when the sum-rank metric is either the Hamming or the rank metric.